255kb/stack-on-a-budget/README.md

 [Product page](https://about.gitlab.com/gitlab-ci/) / [Shared runners details](https://about.gitlab.com/gitlab-com/settings/#shared-runners)

-* *Free tier*: shared runners for public/private projects
+* *Free tier*: shared runners (Digital Ocean 4Gb instances with CoreOS and Docker) for public/private projects, tests can be run in parallel
+* *Pros*: runners can also be installed on premise, fully integrated with GitLab

 ### **TeamCity**